Find-A-Can/Find-A-Can/Documents/Front-End Environment Setup.md

 Next run `npx react-native start`
-This will run a tool called Metro that will build and run the app for you
+This will run a tool called Metro that will work as a debug console for the app

+Open your Android Virtual Device or connect a physical device with USB debugging enabled

 Open another powershell in /FACReact/
 Run `npx react-native run-android`
-This will boot and setup your android emulator
+This will compile the app and load it on all running Android devices.
+It will push to both a virtual machine and physical device at the same time if both are connected

 In the Metro powershell, press `r` to push the app to the emulator